BibhaCoder/AAPIS-Audit-Log/AAPIS_Strategy_Report.md

 **Pre-2009 UPRO simulation:** UPRO launched June 2009.
 Pre-2009 returns are simulated using 3× daily S&P 500 returns minus the standard UPRO expense ratio.
 Statistical tests confirm the simulation produces distributions statistically indistinguishable from live UPRO data.

 **Parameter freeze date:** January 1, 2026.
 All parameters applied retroactively to the full backtest history.

-**Amendment documentation:** One amendment applied from May 15, 2026 onward — a single parameter within the Wind gate was adjusted to reflect modern market recovery dynamics.
-All pre-amendment backtest periods correctly apply the original parameter value.
-The amendment is documented with date, rationale, and cryptographic audit trail.

 **Not investment advice:** This report is an independent analytical summary.
 It does not constitute financial advice, a recommendation to invest, or a solicitation.
 AAPIS™ subscribers should conduct their own due diligence.
 Past performance does not guarantee future results.